Henkilötunnus (HETU)

 Corroborative evidence keywords

-henkilötunnus, HETU, personal identity code, ID number, identification, ID card, license, permit, registration, certificate, field, column, row, entry, record, value, form, register, database, extract (+19 more)
+henkilötunnus, HETU, personal identity code, ID number, identification, ID card, license, permit, registration, certificate, data record, database record, record set, data extract, data export, database table, spreadsheet, data registry, registry entry, master data (+13 more)

 Proximity: 300 characters